mbenke/zpf2019/Slides/09TH/09meta.md

 # Antiquotation

-The quasiquotation mechanism we have seen so far allows us to translate domain-specific code into Haskell and `inject` it into our program.
+The quasiquotation mechanism we have seen so far allows us to translate domain-specific code into Haskell and "inject" it into our program.
 Antiquotation, as the name suggests goes in the opposite direction: embeds Haskell entities (e.g. variables) in our DSL.

 This sounds complicated, but isn't really.
 Think HTML templates: